epogrebnyak/abacus/README.md

 )
 ```

-4. Balance sheet and income statement can be printed
+5. Balance sheet and income statement can be printed
-   to screen as text using longer account names and
+   to screen with longer account names and pretty formatting
-   pretty formatting.
+   (with color).

 ```python
 from abacus import ConsoleViewer